 Disk Drill's website boasts that any lost data file type can be recovered, from almost any data loss scenario you can think of.
 But does Disk Drill rediscover the deleted data you're expecting?

 Disk Drill: Plans and pricing

 Three versions of Disk Drill are available.
 The free option gives you file recovery of up to 500 MB.
 Beyond this, the software cannot work without being upgraded.
 Recovered data is stored in a Recovery Vault, with disks backed up with "byte-to-byte" recovery.
 All recovery methods can be used.

 For the PRO version, you'll need to pay either $89.99 (£78.35) or $118 (£103.88) with lifetime upgrades and for the price you'll get unlimited recovery for one user with activation on up to three devices.
 Aimed at home users with high data recovery requirements, PRO features include Quick & Deep Scan, Smart FAT and NTFS algorithms, and Lost Partition Search.
 All storage types and file systems are supported.

 Enterprise users can enjoy all the above, licenses for 10 users and infinite activations, and priority support for $499 (£439.28) or $598 (£526.44) with lifetime upgrades.

-At the time of writing, a two-for-one deal gives you a copy of the Mac version of Disk Drill free with the Windows PRO version.
+At the time of writing, there's a limited two-for-one deal, which gives you a copy of the Mac version of Disk Drill free with the Windows PRO version.